addr2data/aws-certification-prep/exercises/ex-004_GettingStartedCloudFormation.rst

      - Applicable Costs
      - Notes
    * - CloudFormation
+     -
+     	+ None
-     - None
+     -
-     - There is no charge for CloudFormation itself, only for the resources that you deploy with it.
+     	+ There is no charge for CloudFormation itself, only for the resources that you deploy with it.
    * - VPC (including Subnets, Route Tables and Internet Gateways)
-     - None
      -
-   * - Key Pairs
-     - None
+     	+ None
      -
    * - Security Groups
-     - None
      -
+     	+ None
+     -
    * - On-demand Instances
      -
         + $0.0116 per hour per Instance (t2.micro)
+     -
-     - During this exercise we will be launching two Instances, using ami-a4dc46db (Ubuntu Server 16.04 LTS), which is 'Free tier eligible'.
-It is not expected that these Instances will need to be running for more than one hour.
+     	+ During this exercise, we will use two (2) Instances.
+The AMI that will be used is **'Ubuntu Server 16.04 LTS'**, which combined with the **'t2.micro'** Instance Type, is **'Free tier eligible'**.
+        + It is not expected that these Instances will need to be running for more than one hour.
    * - Elastic IPs
      -
         + $0.00 per hour per EIP that is associated to a running Instance
-        + $0.05 per hour per EIP that is NOT associated to a running Instance
+        + $0.005 per hour per EIP that is NOT associated to a running Instance
-     - Unlike ex-004, there will not be periods of time where an EIP is not associated with an running Instance.
+     -
    * - Elastic IPs
      -
         + $0.00 per EIP address remap for the first 100 remaps per month.
         + $0.10 per EIP address remap for additional remaps over 100 per month
-     - Unlike ex-004, we will not be re-mapping EIPs.
+     -

 Limits
 ------